Fire Protection FAQs

 - Make sure the fire sprinkler system control valve stays open.

-- Have your system reevaluated for needed upgrades when:
+- Have your system reevaluated routinely for needed upgrades.

 - Leave the building and contact the fire department as soon as possible after the fire sprinklers go off, even if it looks like the fire has already been put out.